B'Day: Singles

 Although they were not released as singles, "Upgrade U", "Kitty Kat" and "Freakum Dress" appeared on several Billboard charts.
 "Upgrade U", featuring Jay-Z, was released as a promotional single in the United States on November 27, 2006, and reached numbers 59 and 11 on the US Billboard Hot 100 and Hot R&B/Hip-Hop Songs, respectively.
 "Kitty Kat" peaked at number 66 on the Hot R&B/Hip-Hop Songs.
-"Freakum Dress", which was cited as a possible second single from B'Day in June 2006, peaked at number 25 on the US Bubbling Under Hot 100 Singles and at number 16 on the US Bubbling Under R&B/Hip-Hop Singles.
+"Freakum Dress", which was cited as a possible second single from B'Day in June 2006, peaked at number 25 on the US Bubbling Under Hot 100 Singles and number 16 on the US Bubbling Under R&B/Hip-Hop Singles.
 In 2020, "Freakum Dress" went viral on TikTok and Instagram as part of the "Freakum Dress Challenge", appearing on many videos created by users of the platforms.

+"Morning Dew (Donk)" was surprise-released on July 4, 2026, by Parkwood Entertainment and Columbia Records.
+Accompanying the song's release was a lyric video that repurposes footage directed by Cliff Watts.